-Manchester City manager Roberto Mancini has criticized his side's defending during Sunday's defeat to rival Manchester United.
+Manchester City manager Roberto Mancini has criticised his side's defending during Sunday's defeat to rivals Manchester United.

-City fought its way back from 2-0 down to level the scores with minutes remaining but lost out as Robin van Persie struck home a 90th-minute free kick.
+City fought their way back from 2-0 down to level the scores with minutes remaining but lost out as Robin van Persie struck home a 90th-minute free kick.

 "If you need to put your face there, you need to put your face there."